Alila brand will focus on developing more city centre hotels: Hyatt’s C.J. Liang

 Liang: Development wise, operation wise, sales and marketing-wise, it is so difficult to make a very unique product and ask the customer to come to you.
 Our advantage of going into city centres and building hotels is that we know how to make a unique product.
 If we stand in the right location, people can see us.
 With natural footfall, everything becomes a lot easier.
 We are very good at building the content of a hotel.

 Key cities for the Alila brand in the future

 Liang: For China, there are only five cities that we will consider: Beijing, Shanghai, Guangzhou, Shenzhen and Chengdu.
 Chengdu, in fact, has its own, very strong identity as a leisure capital.
 So, I think it fits Alila quite well.

 Liang: I think it’s an excellent format.
 We get to spend quality time together.
 Instead of just exchanging cards, or a hi and bye, you sit down with people.
 You have time to listen to their story or what they do, what’s important to them.
 It’s quality time.
 They make your events very different from others.
 I think in terms of format, it’s really interesting and it’s quite refreshing.

 C.J.
 Liang was a delegate at TOPHOTELWORLDTOUR Shanghai 2019.
 To attend, address or sponsor our boutique hospitality networking events around the world in 2020, contact TOPHOTELPROJECTS Head of Global Events & Conferences Kayley van der Velde.

 ABOUT THE CHAIN

-Alila takes its name from the Sanskrit for ‘surprise’ to create breathtaking, eco-friendly and “surprisingly different” destinations spanning South Asia to the Middle East and integrating the natural, physical and cultural elements of their environments.
+Alila takes its name from the Sanskrit for ‘surprise’, creating breath-taking, eco-friendly and 'surprisingly different' destinations that integrate the natural, physical and cultural elements of their environments.